general-molecular-simulations/so3lr/README.md

 For more in-depth evaluation using Python, check out the [example notebook](https://github.com/general-molecular-simulations/so3lr/blob/main/examples/evaluate_so3lr_on_dataset.ipynb).

-The CLI, repository, and model are still developing.
-We would appreciate if you report any errors or incosistencies.

 ## Fine-tuning SO3LR (experimental)

 SO3LR can be fine-tuned on custom datasets to improve performance on specific systems or molecular environments.
 The input datafile should be readable by ASE (e.g., `.extxyz`, `.xyz`) and include atomic positions and forces (ideally also dipole moments and Hirshfeld ratios).
 Please refer to the Zenodo repository for an example data file.